lunics/zmk-config/README.md

 Current layout of this keyboard [link](https://github.com/lunics/zmk-config/blob/main/config/layers/aurora_sweep/ergol/original), inspired from [Ergo-L](https://ergol.org/).

-Only qwerty computers are supported.
+Only qwerty laptops are supported.
 For the azerty's, that can be changed in some UEFI or from the window manager.

 Example for Hyrpland:
 ```